IoDLT/cat-config-scripts/README.md

 ## Introduction

-*NOTE:  These scripts are for configuring a Catapult node after it has already been compiled.
-Detailed instructions (perhaps some scripts!) for doing this will be coming soon.*
+*NOTE:  These scripts are for configuring a Catapult node after it has already been compiled.*

 These scripts were originally created by core developer Jaguar0625.
 I took them and added a few extra features to enhance the user experience, as well as some additional documentation so you can actually utilize these and *understand what you're doing*.
 These scripts: